CodogoFreddie/jec/README.md

 ## Packages

-### redux-scuttlebot
-[repo][reduxScuttlebot]
-A general pourpose set of middleware, sagas, reducers and actions for publishing redux actions to scuttlebot.
-This is the technology that underpins [jec-core](#jec-core)

-### jec-core
+### redux-distrubute
-Provides an simple way to initalise and setup a redux store with [redux-scuttlebot](#redux-scuttlebot) that can be consumed by jec based apps.
+> [repo][reduxDistribute]
+Not enteirly sure what form this libray will take, but it will be used to extend a redux store with functionality to allow allow actions pushed into it to be distributed to peers

 ### jec-jask
 Wraps [`jec-core`](#jec-core) to pull the data and config in and shape it into a more to-do list shape